405 KAR 8:001. Definitions for 405 KAR Chapter 8.

 (49) "Imminent danger to the health and safety of the public" means the existence of any condition or practice, or any violation of a permit or other requirements of KRS Chapter 350 in a surface coal mining and reclamation operation, which could reasonably be expected to cause substantial physical harm to persons outside the permit area before the condition, practice, or violation can be abated.
 A reasonable expectation of death or serious injury before abatement exists if a rational person, subjected to the same condition or practice giving rise to the peril, would avoid exposure to the danger during the time necessary for abatement.

-(52) "Incidental boundary revision" means an extension to a permit area that is necessary for reasons unforeseen when the original permit application was prepared and that is small in relation to the original or amended permit area.
+(52) "Incidental boundary revision" means an extension to a permit area or shadow area that is necessary for reasons unforeseen when the original permit application was prepared and that is small in relation to the original or amended permit area or shadow area.

 (53) "Industrial/commercial lands" means lands used for: